 Business owners can often feel overwhelmed by the sheer amount of documents they need to send, receive, and request signatures on.
 This aspect of business management can throw an entire operation off the rails.
 Instead, there’s a simpler way to work faster and more efficiently.

-Electronic signatures provide an easy way for people to collect secure signatures on documents, with far less time spent on follow-ups or check-ins.
+Electronic signatures, also known as eSignatures, provide an easy way for people to collect secure signatures on documents, with far less time spent on follow-ups or check-ins.
 Today, eSignatures have become the standard for most businesses.
 But, what makes eSignatures so special?
 And why do businesses choose eSignatures over standard, wet signatures?
-Let’s take a look at why electronic signature use is on the rise across industries.
+Let’s take a look at why electronic signature use is on the rise across all industries.

 What is an Electronic Signature?

 An electronic signature is just what it sounds like; a signature that is in an electronic form.
 Algorithms, certificate authorities, and trusted service providers are utilized to electronically authenticate the validity of these signatures to ensure a document’s integrity.
 With electronic signatures, you are able to agree with the terms presented in electronic documents and it is considered legally binding.
 Enacted by Congress in 2000, the U.S. Electronic Signatures in Global and National Commerce Act declared that electronic signatures are legally binding and enforceable in a court of law.

 With an electronic signature, you can sign important documents or request signatures from virtually anywhere.
 Electronic signatures provide you a means of signage without having to print, sign, scan, or mail documents.
 Electronic signatures are secure.
 Some may even say more so than wet signatures.
 It is inherently very difficult to copy an electronic signature, as the programs used are often heavily encrypted.
 It is important to note that eSignatures are different from digital signatures.
 Read more on the differences between electronic signatures and digital signatures.